King Musical Instruments: History

-In 1935 Foster Reynolds left his position as General Manager of the H.N.
-White Company, and founded the rival F.A.
-Reynolds company.
+In 1935, Foster Reynolds left his position as General Manager of the H. N. White Company and founded the rival F. A. Reynolds company.
 Reynolds would later design the extremely successful Ambassador line of brasswind instruments for F. E. Olds.
-The H.N.
-White Company began producing stringed instruments in 1935.
+The H. N. White Company began producing string instruments in 1935.

 Henderson White died in 1940.
 His brother, Hugh E. White, acted as president, and his widow, Edna White, took over as president in 1941.
 During World War II, the company received government contracts to assemble radar units and fuses.
-Edna's daughter, Cathryn White Ludwig, married William F. Ludwig, Jr of the drum-percussion company W.F.L.
-Drum Company.
-Cathryn was named the Vice-President of H.N.
-White in 1945, making it one of the few companies in America headed by two women.
+Edna's daughter, Cathryn White Ludwig, married William F. Ludwig Jr. of the drum-percussion company WFL Drum Company.
+Cathryn was named the Vice President of H. N. White in 1945, making it one of the few companies in America headed by two women.

-H. N. White became a major player in the saxophone market dominated by Buescher, C.G.
-Conn, and Martin during the interwar years.
+H. N. White became a major player in the saxophone market dominated by Buescher, C. G. Conn, and Martin during the interwar years.
 King saxophones had brazed-on tonehole chimneys, which have significant advantages over both the soldered-on and drawn types used by other manufacturers.
 Brazing was also a relatively high cost process.
 The King Saxello was a soprano saxophone with a downward curve near the mouthpiece and a bell curved 90 degrees from the body, for optimal playing position and acoustic qualities.
 With improvements to saxophone design embodied by the King Zephyr in 1935, H. N. White's position as a leading manufacturer of saxophones was firmly established.
-In 1937 the Zephyr gained a double-socket neck that eliminated the large collar on the body tube at the neck joint and the Zephyr Special was introduced as a deluxe version with a changed bore, improved keytouches for the left hand table, and mother of pearl inlay on all keytouches.
-Sterling silver necks and bells became available.
+In 1937, the Zephyr gained a double-socket neck that eliminated the large collar on the body tube at the neck joint, and the Zephyr Special was introduced as a deluxe version with a changed bore, improved keytouches for the left hand table, and mother of pearl inlay on all keytouches.
+Sterling silver necks and bells also became available.